MPIBGC-TEE/ports/README.md

 # Examples

 ## Requirements to run the examples
-* clone this repository on your local computer and matagorda.
-(The examples contain code that runs on the server(matagorda) and also code that runs on your local machine, so it will be convenient not to have to copy it around.
+* clone this repository on your local computer, matagorda and antakya (The examples contain code that runs on the servers (matagorda and antakya) and also code that runs on your local machine, so it will be convenient not to have to copy it around.
 The examples will assume the code to be checked out in  (`~/ports/`) and installed  both on the client (your computer) and on the server (there preferably into the `bgc_md2` environment).
 To install run `python setup.py develop` in `~/ports/`.
   `bgc_md2` does *intentionally* not depend on this package.
   However a small part of its functionality is useful in notebooks to make your live a bit easier.
   (We could easily leave the two lines as comments in all our notebooks).
-  If you want to use the example shell scripts permanently add `source ~/ports
+  If you want to use the example shell scripts you source them from your `~/.bashrc`

 * Add the following to your `~/.ssh/config` with  YourInstituteLogin and  YourMatagordaLogin replaced by the correct values: